NijiDash/twilightmenu-modding/Themes/3DSMenu/Applejack/README.md

 ![Theme Icon](./icon.png)

 This skin is a port of the 'Applejack' theme originally made by Spagem for the 3DS.
-The theme features custom wallpapers and background music
+The theme features custom wallpapers and background music to keep the Pony spirit alive and kicking!

 (3dsthem.es ID: 1114)